kelmo974/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-Applying R to car sales using regression models, A/B testing, and various other quantitative fi-tests.
+Applying R to car sales using regression models, A/B testing, and various other quantitative fit tests.

 ## Linear Regression to Predict MPG